dnlzrgz/beagle/README.md

 ^^^^^^^^^^^^^^^^^^
 ```

-Beagle is simple Go cli to search for an especific username accross the Internet.
+Beagle is a CLI writen in Go to search for an especific username accross the Internet.

 > Beagle is a project inspired by [Sherlock](https://github.com/sherlock-project/sherlock).